carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 This home is new data, and we want to predict whether the price will be high or low.
 Based on the features that we already know, we want to classify our future home in one of the two possible categories.

-We can visualize what the __machine learning model__ will predict (H for high, L for low price) based on the feature values.
+Visualize what the __machine learning model__ will predict (H for high, L for low price) based on the feature values.

 <p align="center">
 <img width="550" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/intro_2.jpg">